BYD Dolphin new car review

 Background

 It's about time we had a wider range of more affordable supermini-sized EVs and at last, it looks like the choice is widening.
-Here's the BYD Dolphin, a cheerily named contender to take on established class favourites like the Vauxhall Corsa Electric and the Peugeot e-208.
-As well as impending new ones like the Honda e:Ny1 and the reborn Renault 5.
+Here's the BYD Dolphin, a cheerily named contender to take on established class favourites like the Vauxhall Corsa Electric and the Peugeot E-208.

-This of course is just the start of BYD's product offensive, overseen by UK dealer network that'll grow from around 30 to about 100 outlets by 2025.
+This of course is just the start of BYD's product offensive, overseen by a UK dealer network that'll grow hugely in the coming years.
 By then, we may also be seeing this Shenzhen-based company's Yangwang premium EV brand, which will bring us luxury sports cars and SUVs.

 + More